Thoracic Manipulation for Neck Pain Patients

 1. Selecting the right care for the right patient at the right time.
 Consider adding thoracic spine manipulation when indicated, even if the diagnosis seems isolated to the cervical region.

-2. The patient should be made aware of the importance of the posture on their neck pain.
-They will “feel” first hand the differences in pain and ROM in the neck simply by changing their thoracic posture.
+2. The patient should be made aware of the importance of posture in their neck pain.
+They will “feel” firsthand the differences in pain and ROM in the neck simply by changing their thoracic posture.
 Postural education must be incorporated into your patient education and also integrated into your rehabilitation.
-Be sure to educate your patient on proper neutral positioning of their head before initiation of any rehab program.
+Be sure to educate your patient on the proper neutral positioning of their head before initiation of any rehab program.

 Now tell us what you think!

 ChiroUp provides the resources you need to put this research into action TODAY with customizable patient treatment reports.
 If you’ve been on the fence about ChiroUp or have been putting off getting started, send me an email at Brandon@ChiroUp.com and let me know WHY.
-It’s our priority to make sure that ChiroUp contains the information that you need so that we can continue to make chiropractic the undeniable best choice for patients & payors alike.
-I’ll look forward to reading your thoughts!
+It’s our priority to make sure that ChiroUp contains the information you need so that we can continue to make chiropractic the undeniable best choice for patients and payers alike.
+I look forward to hearing your thoughts!

 1. Blanpied, P.R., Gross, A.R., Elliott, J.M., et al., 2017.
 Neck pain: revision 2017: clinical practice guidelines linked to the international classification of functioning, disability and health from the orthopaedic section of the American physical therapy association.
 J. Orthop.
 Sport Phys.
 47 (7), A1–A83.